LoopKit/loopdocs/docs/loop-3/therapy-settings.md

 #### Delivery Limits

-Delivery Limits are safety guardrails for your insulin delivery.", comment: "Information about delivery limits
+Delivery Limits are safety guardrails for your insulin delivery.

-* Click on each of the limits: Max Basal and Max Bolus to display the picker wheel
+* Click on one of the limits on this screen, Maximum Basal Rate or Maximum Bolus, to display the picker wheel for that limit
-* You must first move the picker off the default value before it registers - you can restore the picker to the original level once it has been moved
+* You must first move the picker off the current value before saving
+    * When onboarding, you can restore the picker to the original level once it has been moved
+    * Whan adjusting settings later, one of the two limits must be changed to make the `Save` button active
+* You may need to put your finger on part of the screen away from the picker wheel and scroll up and down to see the other setting
+* Make sure both Maximum Basal Rate and Maximum Bolus have the desired value before hitting `Save`

 #### Maximum Basal Rate

 Maximum Basal Rate is the maximum automatically adjusted basal rate that Loop is allowed to enact to help reach your correction range.
 Some users choose a value 2, 3, or 4 times their highest scheduled basal rate.
 Work with your healthcare provider to choose a value that is higher than your highest scheduled basal rate, but as conservative or aggressive as you feel comfortable.

 [Guardrails for Maximum Basal Rate](#guardrails-for-maximum-basal-rate)

-* The maximum basal rate entered can be no higher than 6.4 times the highest basal rate in your scheduled basal rates.
-* You cannot enter a basal rate higher than your maximum basal delivery limit.

 ### Maximum Bolus